jensenrex/jensenrex/README.md

 ### Hi there 👋

+I am a developer.
+I work at Infosys.

-🌱 I’m currently learning to code at Generations Junior Web Developer bootcamp (and doing a bit on Launch School)!
+🌱 🌱 I’m currently learning Java, Javascript, SQL, React & Spring...

+I finished the Generations Australia Junior Web Developer bootcamp in October 2021.

 I am a 3rd party seller on [Amazon](https://www.amazon.com/) USA.
 With a couple of business partners, we sell [our own brand](https://www.axsyon.com) of stunning designs of the coolest looking dust masks in the world.
 Selling private labelled products on Amazon is what I consider my "day job".
 I was hired by the regional head of [Payoneer](https://www.payoneer.com/)'s South East Asia hub to teach their clients.
 A couple of my students have reached over US$400,000 in monthly sales.
 I mentor aspiring amazon entrepreneurs.